-Let’s learn it with an example.
+Let’s explain it with an example.

 We made a Google search for the keyword *cheap and trendy clothing stores*.
 Here are the first few results that Google returned.

 What is he most likely to do?
 Click on the ads selling clothes or skip down to the organic results?

-And that, dear friends, is the top advantage of using Google ads that target the right keywords and phrases.
-Just the way the advertisers from the given image did for the phrase *cheap and trendy clothing stores*.
+And that, dear friends, is the top advantage of using Google ads that target the right keywords and phrases – just the way the advertisers from the given image did for the phrase *cheap and trendy clothing stores*.

 3- Fruitful Geotargeting

 So if you are here to learn the right from wrong, you’d want to use geo-targeting by using keywords that your exact potentials are likely to use if they need your services.

 “But, local SEO is a good solution,” you’d say.

-However, local SEO on its own won’t be as quick in fetching you results as AdWords would.
+local SEO on its own won’t be as quick in fetching you results as AdWords would.